The War of 1870

-The Franco-Prussian war left traces in the collective memory.
-The Prussian soldiers entered Vignacourt on horseback with their pointed helmets, these facts were reported to us by our elders, this information has been passed on to us from generation to generation.
+The Franco-Prussian war left marks in the collective memory.
+The Prussian soldiers entered Vignacourt on horseback wearing their pointed helmet.
+These facts were reported to us by our elders, this information has been passed on to us from generation to generation.

-In a circular dating from 1870 of the prefect, it was stated: "if the Prussian horsemen are sighted, ring the bell to alert the police force" (National Guard and fire men…).
+In a circular dating from 1870 of the regional prefect, it was stated: "if the Prussian horsemen are sighted, ring the bell to alert the police force" (National Guard and firemen…).

-On the outskirts, the rumors circulated that the enemy was at Vignacourt with cannons end January 1871.
+On the outskirts, the rumors circulated that the enemy was at Vignacourt with canons end January 1871.

 Crédit photo Isabelle Godard